 - Donate to a charity

-- Give Christmas gifts to children in need
+- Purchase or donate Christmas gifts to children in need

 #3 Give Hugs

 Permission-permitting, of course, but hugging someone for 20 seconds or more has shown to increase the love hormone, oxytocin and reduce blood pressure and stress levels.
-So, hug your kiddos, hug your spouse, or even your pets.
+So, hug your kiddos, hug your spouse, or even your pets… caring for others is good for the heart (literally)!

 You know that saying…hug more, worry less!
 Well, it’s true.